Using Lambda's Managed Kubernetes#

 If you don't plan to continue to the next example or no longer need the cached model files, you can also delete the PVC using:

-Example 2: Evaluate multiplication-solving abilities of the DeepSeek R1 Distill model#
+Example 2: Evaluate multiplication-solving abilities of the DeepSeek R1 Distill Qwen 7B model#

 This example assumes you've already completed the following steps in the previous example: